jasny/mysql-revisioning/README.md

 ## Multi-table records
 often the data of a record is spread across multiple tables, like an invoice with multiple invoice lines.
 Having each invoice line versioned individually isn’t really useful.
 Instead we want a new revision of the whole invoice on each change.

 Ideally a change of one or more parts of the invoice would be changed, a new revision would be created.
 There are several issues in actually creating this those.
 Detecting the change of multiple parts of the invoice at once, generating a single revision, would mean we need to know if the actions are done within the same transaction.
-Unfortunately there is a connection_id(), but no transaction_id() function in MySQL.
+Unfortunately there is a connection\_id(), but no transaction\_id() function in MySQL.
 Also, the query would fail when a query inserts or updates a record in the child table, using the parent table.
 We need to come up with something else.

-In the implementation we currently have in production, we version the rows in the parent as well in the child tables.
+One solution is to version the rows in the parent as well in the child tables.
 For each version of the parent row, we register which versions of the child rows ware set.
 This however has really complicated the trigger code and tends to need a lot of checking an querying slowing the write process down.
 Since nobody ever looks at the versions of the child rows, the application forces a new version of the parent row.
 The benefits of versioning both are therefor minimal.

 ### Only versioning the parent
 For this new (simplified) implementation, we will only have one revision number across all tables of the record.
 Changing data from the parent table, will trigger a new version.
 This will not only copy the parent row to the revisioning table, but also the rows of the children.